-Kim Kardashian and Kanye West Don’t Have A Secret Pact To Fake Their Marriage [Debunked]
+Kim Kardashian And Kanye West Don’t Have A Secret Pact To Fake Their Marriage [Debunked]

 Kim Kardashian and Kanye West have three children together and recently celebrated their fourth wedding anniversary.
-However, a new report claims that the couple known as Kimye have been faking their marriage for the public.
+However, a new report claims that the couple known as “Kimye” have been faking their marriage for the public.

 According to a report by Gossip Cop, one tabloid claims to have sources that reveal Kim Kardashian and Kanye West have a “secret pact” to continue their relationship for the sake of their reputation, although they don’t really want to stay married to each other.